Quantum Spacetime Phenomenology: Introduction and Preliminaries

 On the gravity side our present description is based on general relativity.
-This theory neglects all quantum properties of particles.
-General relativity is a classical-mechanics theory.
+This a classical-mechanics theory which neglects all quantum properties of particles.
 Our trust in general relativity has emerged in experimental studies and observations in which gravitational interactions cannot be neglected, such as the motion of planets around the Sun.
-Planets are ``composed" of a huge number of fundamental particles, and the additive nature of gravitational charge is such that the gravitational charge of a planet (basically its mass/energy) is very large, in spite of the fact that each composing fundamental particles carries only a small gravitational charge.
-For a planet its gravitational charge is usually dominant with respect to its other charges.
+Planets are ``composed'' of a huge number of fundamental particles, and the additive nature of energy (playing in such contexts roughly the role of ``gravitational charge") is such that the energy of a planet is very large, in spite of the fact that each composing fundamental particle carries only small energy.
+As a result for planets gravitational interactions dominate over other interactions.
 Moreover, a planet satisfies the conditions under which quantum theory is in the classical limit: in the description of the orbits of the planets the quantum properties of the composing particles can be safely neglected.

-General relativity and relativistic quantum mechanics do have some ``shared tools", such as the concepts of spacetime and fundamental particles, but they handle these entities in profoundly different manner.
-The differences are indeed so profound that it might be natural to expect only one or the other language to be successful, but instead, because of the type of experiments in which they have been tested so far (two sharply separated classes of experiments in which drastic and complementary approximations are allowed), they are both extremely successful.
+General relativity and relativistic quantum mechanics do have some ``shared tools'', such as the notion of spacetime, but they handle these entities in profoundly different manner.
+The differences are indeed so profound that it might be natural to expect only one or the other language to be successful, but instead they have both been extremely successful.
+This is possible because of the type of experiments in which they have been tested so far, with two sharply separated classes of experiments, allowing complementary approximations.